aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/simple-drawing/_index.md

 A2: You can visit the [Aspose.PSD for Java Forum](https://forum.aspose.com/c/psd/34) for community‑driven assistance and official Aspose responses.

 **Q3: Is there a free trial available for Aspose.PSD for Java?**
-A3: Yes, you can access the free trial version [here](https://releases.aspose.com/).
-The trial includes all features but adds a watermark to saved files.
+A3: Yes, you can access the free trial version on the Aspose.PSD releases page.

 **Q4: How can I purchase a license for Aspose.PSD for Java?**
 A4: You can buy a license from the [Aspose.PSD Purchase Page](https://purchase.aspose.com/buy).
 Licensing options include perpetual, subscription and site licenses.

 **Q5: Are temporary licenses available for Aspose.PSD for Java?**
-A5: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can obtain a temporary license from the Aspose.PSD temporary license page.

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: Can I draw other shapes besides rectangles?**
 A: Yes, the `Graphics` class also supports drawing ellipses, lines, and custom paths via the `drawPath` method.